 - Making your space sacred: I’m a bit of a neat freak, and my bad ex was to housekeeping what the proverbial bull is to a china shop.
 After the break, no one could tell me my aromatherapy diffusers made them sneeze or leave their dirty underwear on the bathroom floor!

-- Freedom to explore your own dreams: Maybe you and your partner share differences — you want a farmhouse in the country with a few chickens in the yard, but your partner thrives on city life.
-Guess what?
+- Freedom to explore your own dreams: Differences in how the members of a relationship view the future can cause a lot of strife in a relationship, and even lead a lot of women to put their goals on hold.
+Did you know research shows that women in relationships are 15% more likely than men to say they’d move all the way to a whole new country for their partner’s job?
+Where’s the adaptability, boys?
+Well, you no longer have to worry about the answer to that question.
+Maybe you want a farmhouse in the country with a few chickens in the yard, but your partner thrives on city life.
 You’re now free to head to the boonies and get your crazy cluck lady groove on.

 - Finding purpose beyond relationships: As women, we’re often raised to think marriage and having kids represents the pinnacle of success.
 That’s a fine choice for some!
 But life has other things to offer, too.
 Maybe you dream of writing a novel, traveling to Africa to help build schools for girls in rural areas or running for Congress — guess what, sweetie?
 The only limit, now that you’re free, is the sky.